This frozen gin fizz i(think slushie), a perfect slurpy cocktail, is made with gin, sugar, lemon, and ice that will quench your summertime thirst.

-In order to be a fizz, a cocktail needs to have soda water and either lemon or lime juice.
-This frozen cocktail has both the soda and the juice–and a generous amount of gin.
-A great summertime cooler.–Jessie Cross
+In order to be a fizz, a cocktail needs to have soda water and either lemon or lime juice, explains author Jessie Cross.
+This frozen cocktail has both soda and citrus—as well as a generous splash of gin.

 - Quick Glance